 Taking time to think is one of the best pieces of advice for being a successful (and less stressed) researcher.

-Tip 2: Imitate the success of leaders in your field
+Imitate the success of leaders in your field

 Look at the kinds of questions these experts are working on.
 Study how their research questions are angled and pitched to journals for publication.

 Successful researchers are able to learn from their own mistakes as well as from the success of others.
-A ‘good’ research question is one that cuts across more than one field.
+A great research question is one that cuts across more than one field.
 This gives it the best chance to appeal to more readers, especially if you publish in a higher-impact-factor journal.

 Which are performing best?
 Which are getting…